Bad News for Chicken Soup For The Soul Entertainment Stock: This New Risk Has Been Added - TipRanks.com

 Chicken Soup For The Soul Entertainment (CSSE) has disclosed a new risk, in the Share Price & Shareholder Rights category.

-Chicken Soup For The Soul Entertainment (CSSE) faces significant financial instability following its merger with Redbox, which included taking on substantial debt.
-The anticipated recovery in kiosk rental demand and integration synergies have not materialized, leading to operational underperformance and liquidity challenges.
-These issues have raised considerable doubt about CSSE’s ability to sustain operations, potentially jeopardizing the company’s access to capital financing and diminishing shareholder value in its common and preferred stock.
+Chicken Soup For The Soul Entertainment (CSSE) faces a significant business risk following its merger with Redbox, which brought $359.9 million of debt into the company’s balance sheet.
+The servicing of this debt hinged on the revival of pre-COVID levels of physical kiosk rentals and expected cost synergies.
+However, the anticipated recovery in demand and synergy benefits have not materialized to the expected extent, leading to operational shortfalls and liquidity challenges.
+Consequently, there is substantial doubt about CSSE’s ability to continue as a going concern, endangering its ability to secure additional financing and potentially diminishing the value of its stocks.

 Overall, Wall Street has a Hold consensus rating on CSSE stock based on 2 Holds.